weichen2046/CameraDemoForAndroidThings/README.md

 Key process of setup camera preview extract from example [Android Camera2 Example][AndroidCamera2].

 In order to support camera preview, you should enable hardware acceleration for your `Activity` or `Application`.
 More information about hardware acceleration, please refer to [Android Things Realse Notes][AndroidThingsRleaseNotes] and [Android Hardware Acceleration][HardwareAcceleration].

+Take still picture while preview is on-going will close the preview capture session first and renew a preview capture session after picture is taken.
+This is because `V4L2 only supports 1 stream configuration at a time`, so we can not pass more than one `Surface` like `ImageReader.getSurface()` when we call `CameraDevice.createCaptureSession(...)`.

 ## Capture still picutre support